The Child Dreamer

-The ᚹᛟᛁᚲᛖᛋ never left me.
+The voices never left me either.
 With everyone move I made, they continued to chatter in the back of my mind.
 Some in familiar languages, others in foreign ones.
 But they were all begging for the same thing.
-They wanted to be ᚠᚱᛖᛖᛞ.
+They wanted to be freed.
 And with each plea for help, I grinned.
-Lorcan said it was the ᚹᛟᛁᚲᛖᛋ of the ᛞᛖᛗᛟᚾᛋ, testing me.
-It was possible he was right.
-But it was also possible that he was wrong.
-It did not matter to me.
-They were weak, but their weakness gave me power.
-And that was all that mattered.
+Lorcan said it was the voices of the demons, testing me.
+Though wrong, they were still from insignificant creatures that meant nothing to me.

-When the sun was finally beginning to set, my excitement began to rise.
-Tonight was the ᚾᛁᚷᚺᛏ I proved myself.
+When the sun was finally beginning to set, my excitement rose.
+Tonight was the night I proved myself.
 Not just to Lorcan, but to myself.
-Prove that I was more ᛈᛟᚹᛖᚱᚠᚢᛚ than the child.
+Prove that I was more powerful than the child.
 To prove that I was more power than any other like us.
-Catori called us ᛋᛈᛁᚱᛁᛏ Walkers, but he called us Dreamers.
+Catori called us Spirit Walkers, but he called us Dreamers.
 The name didn’t matter.
-What mattered was being the most ᛈᛟᚹᛖᚱᚠᚢᛚ.
+What mattered was power.

-“George.”
-Catori said as she walked towards me.
+“George,” Catori said as she walked toward me.

-I was already walking towards the longhouse to go to sleep when she called me.
+I was already walking toward the longhouse to go to sleep when she called me.
 It was tempting to simply ignore her, but instead I turned.
 “What is it?”